 We intend to use the net proceeds from the sale of shares in this offering, along with available cash, for general corporate purposes and investment in our bank subsidiary, which may include the support of our balance sheet growth, repayment of our junior subordinated debentures, the acquisition of other banks or financial institutions to the extent such opportunities arise, and the maintenance of our capital and liquidity ratios, and the ratios of our bank, at acceptable levels.
-We will not receive any of the proceeds from the sale of our common stock in this offering by the selling shareholders.
 We have not specifically allocated the amount of net proceeds that will be used for these purposes, and our management will have broad discretion over how these proceeds are used and could spend the proceeds in ways with which investors may not agree.
 In addition, we may not use the proceeds of this offering effectively or in a manner that increases our market value or enhances our profitability.
 We have not established a timetable for the effective deployment of the proceeds, and we cannot predict how long it will take to deploy the proceeds.
 Investing the offering proceeds in securities until we are able to deploy the proceeds will provide lower yields than we generally earn on loans.
 This may have an adverse effect on our profitability, which will reduce the return on your investment.
 Although we may, from time to time in the ordinary course of business, evaluate potential acquisition opportunities that we believe provide attractive risk-adjusted returns, we do not have any arrangements or understandings relating to any acquisitions, nor are we engaged in negotiations with any potential acquisition targets.